 This botanical garden is located in Palos Verdes.
 Admission is $15 for adults and $5 for children.
 Soar Tropical Butterflies will be April 1-July 31 and will feature tropical butterflies.

 The experience begins in the garden area featuring a portion of the spring superbloom, butterfly-attracting flowers, and other pollinators.

 Tickets for this special event are $22 for adults and $12 for children and include garden admission.

 There is a lot going on in the Lancaster area that’s worth the drive.

-This festival will take place on April 18th-19th of this year in the city of Lancaster.
-It is home to one of California’s largest population of poppies that also happens to be our state’s flower.
-You can enjoy music, art and food as well as take pictures with the poppies.
+This festival was cancelled in 2020 due to the pandemic.
+Currently their website is not updated and we do not know what is planned for the 2021 spring season.
+This festival’s location is California’s largest population of poppies that also happens to be our state’s flower.
+You can enjoy music, art and food as well as take pictures with the poppies at this annual festival.

 You can see an assortment of flower fields in Carlsbad at this very popular north San Diego location.
 The season runs from March 1-May 9.
 Hours are 9am-6pm daily.
 Ticket prices are $20 for adults and $10 for children.
 You must buy tickets in advance due to limited capacity restrictions.